Career Guidance

 Parents/Carers

-To book an appointment with our Careers Practitioner, please email them at: s.edmonds@fareham-academy.co.uk
+To speak directly with our Careers Practitioner, please email s.edmonds@fareham-academy.co.uk.

 What is Career Guidance?